jbcodeforce/jbcodeforce.github.io/docs/coding/playground.md

 helm create <chart_name>
 ```

-* Update charts.yaml, values.yaml and may be some templates.
+* Update charts.yaml, values.yaml and may be some other templates.

-* package and validation
+???+ info "From docker-compose to kubernetes"
+    The Kompose.io tool can hel creating k8s manifests from a docker compose.
+Once done deployment and service can be added to the values and template of helm.

     ```sh
+    docker run --rm -it -v $PWD:/opt kompose sh -c "cd /opt && kompose convert"
+    ```

+* Package and validation

+```sh
 helm package <chart_name>
 helm lint <chart_name>
 ```

-* Tar file could be updloaded to s3, and the s3 bucket exposed as HTTP web server to be used as repository
+* Tar file could be updloaded to s3, and the s3 bucket exposed as HTTP web server to be used as repository.